FlamingWater35/universal-video-muxer/README.md

 **Font Editing:** Use the **Edit Fonts Mode** to quickly replace proprietary or missing fonts in your subtitle scripts with open-source alternatives.
 The built-in dropdown includes popular Google Fonts and open-source families (e.g., Roboto, Noto Sans, Inter, Merriweather) along with their weight variants (Bold, Medium, etc.).

+**Font Downloading:** Use the **Download Fonts Mode** to automatically fetch and save missing open-source fonts detected in your subtitle files directly from Google Fonts.

 ---

 ## What Gets Preserved / Removed